groupultra/sdk-public/docs/source/moobius_network_ws_client.rst

 -----------------------------------
 WSClient.service_login(self, service_id, access_token)

-Constructs and sends a message that logs the service in.
-Need to be sent before any other messages.
+Logs in.
+Much like the HTTP api, this needs to be sent before any other messages.
-Of course it is an service function not an agent function.

 Parameters:
   service_id (str): The client_id of a Moobius service object, which is the ID of the running service.